(Major Code: 08231) (SIMS Code: 330909)

 Admission to the Degree Curriculum

 Students will be admitted to the graduate program in child development only after careful consideration of their qualification by the child development faculty.
-All students must satisfy the general requirements for admission to the university with graduate standing as described in Part Two of this bulletin.
+All students must satisfy the general requirements for admission to the university with graduate standing as described in General Education Requirements .
 Students who do not fully meet the requirements for admission with classified graduate standing may be considered for conditionally classified graduate standing upon recommendation of the admissions committee and the graduate adviser.
 In addition, a student applying for admission to the graduate program in child development, including those who hold an advanced certificate offered by the Department of Child and Family Development must meet the following graduate admission requirements.

 To qualify for admission to the master’s degree program in child development, the student must have: